2025alice/MRP-Qingwen/README.md

 3. **Interpretability Tool:** SHAP (DeepExplainer).

 ### Results
 The model achieves ~98% accuracy.
-The SHAP plots reveal that the model correctly identifies curvature and empty spaces to distinguish between digits (e.g., distinguishing a 3 from an 8).
+The SHAP plots reveal that the model correctly identifies curvature and empty spaces to distinguish between digits。